Skip to main content

 Classroom Suggestions

-• Engage: Use these photos to introduce a lesson on glaciers.
+• Use these photos to introduce a lesson on glaciers.
 Show the photos and ask students if they have found an agate?

-• Show a map of North America, point to Lake Superior.
+• Learn that these agates are Lake Superior Agates and that they were formed near Lake Superior.
+Show a map of North America, point to Lake Superior.
 Explain these agates were found in northeast Iowa.
+Encourage the students to ask questions about when they were formed and how they got to Iowa.

-Related Resources
+Resources

 Iowa Core Alignment